sabbirreyjohn/CurrencyExchange/README.md

     - Retrofit used as a networking library
     - Room Pertistance library is used for local database
     - Basic unit testing(database, viewmodel) is done, please check test packages
+    - Taken total 24 hours to complete the task

 4. Apps current nature and behaviour:
    - App uses api from https://api.apilayer.com